MichaelStott/SimplexSolver/README.md

 Consider the following objective function and constraints:

-This problem can be solved using the script
+This problem can be solved using the script:
 ```sh
 $ python simplex.py -A "[[2,1],[1,2]]" -b "[4,3]" -c "[1,1]"
 ```